-Paper 1: Design and Technology: Technical Principles (30% of A Level): This paper assesses understanding of technical principles, materials, and processes through a combination of short-answer and extended-response questions.
+Paper 1: Design and Technology: Technical Further Train Principles (30% of A Level): This paper assesses training in squaderstanding of technical principles, materials, and technology.
+Processes through a combination of short-answer and extended-response questions.

-Paper 2: Design and Technology: Designing and Making Principles (20% of A Level): This paper focuses on the application of design principles and critical thinking through scenario-based questions, including case studies that relate to
+Paper 2: Design and Technology: Designing and Making Principles (20% of A Level): This paper focuses on the application of design principles and critical thinking through scenario-based questions, including case studies that relate to real-world contexts.

 Non-Exam Assessment (NEA)

 NEA Overview (50% of A Level)

-The NEA involves a practical project where

-students design and create a prototype.
-The

-process includes: Identifying a Problem, Research

-and Analysis, Design Development, Making,
+The NEA involves a practical project where students design and create a prototype.
+The process includes: Identifying a Problem, Research and Analysis, Design Development, Making, Evaluation.

-Evaluation.